noidi/wrap-resource-lein-2.3.3/README.md

     Hello World!

-# Incorrect behavior of wrap-resources with Leiningen 2.3.2
+# Incorrect behavior of wrap-resource with Leiningen 2.3.2

     $ lein upgrade 2.3.3
     $ lein do clean, uberjar